TBG-FR/IUT_SS2_RoutineGuard/README.md

 # Technical Solutions

-This projects uses mainly a *Raspberry Pi*, an *Arduino*, an a bunch of sensors.
+This projects uses mainly a *Raspberry Pi* with a *GrovePi*, an *Arduino*, and a bunch of sensors.
 The Raspberry Pi controls everything, it's the core of the entire system.
 It communicates with the sensors placed all around the house, and with the Arduino (and its dedicated sensors) which makes a bracelet that the person wears.

-# How it Works ?
+# How Does it Work ?

 The whole system use the "Routine" concept, that we represented with a Day, containing Events.
 The Routine is the "Ideal Day", and the program will compare it with the "Current Day" to see if everything is normal.